DAK404/OpenSUSE-Setup-Scripts/README.md

 [ ATTENTION ]

 The use of `opi` has now been removed.
-The script to be automatable, and while using `opi` it downloads and installs latest updates from the Packman repository.
+The script needs to be automatic with least user intervention, and while using `opi` it downloads and installs latest updates from the Packman repository.
+Updates from Packman may contain issues (personally, I have faced many), therefore, the use of Packman is restricted to the installation of codecs.
 Therefore, `opi` has been removed.
 It will add the Packman repository, but will not install anything else other than the codecs.

-Additionally, updates from Packman may contain issues (personally, I have faced many), therefore, the use of Packman is restricted to the installation of codecs.

 ## Prerequisites